stamatics/minimal-mistakes/_pages/projects-2023/index.md

 * **Description :** Covering the classification algorithms in the Supervised machine learning domain.
 Will include Logistic regression, naive bayes, k-nearest neighbors, SVM, Decision trees.
 Tentatively include two programming-based applications as evaluation metrics to gauge the understanding of mentees in the project.

-    Prerequisites : Basic level linear algebra(operations on matrices) Recommended : Familiarity with arrays, libraries, functions in python (for assignments)
+* **Prerequisites :** Basic level linear algebra(operations on matrices).
+Recommended : Familiarity with arrays, libraries, functions in python (for assignments)

 * **Intended Audience :** Open for all batches